 Environmental Compliance Monitoring is immensely necessary for a project to assess the environmental status, non-compliance and non-conformance issues as per national environmental standards and good international practices.
 Additionally, with the aim of complying the EIA approval condition (Condition no.: 44) of Department of Environment, Bharat Heavy Electricals Limited (BHEL) has engaged Center for Environmental and Geographic Information Services (CEGIS) for carrying out the Monthly Environmental Compliance Monitoring study of the Maitree Super Thermal Power Plant.
 The Environmental Monitoring report presents the results of physical environment, particularly ambient air quality, ambient noise level and water quality, during the construction phase of the proposed Power Project.
-These monitoring activities will be conducted monthly, which has already started from the month of April 2018 and will be continued for one year.
+These monitoring activities has already started from the month of April 2018 and has been continued for one year.
+Then under a separate contract signed between BHEL and CEGIS monthly monitoring has been conducted since April 2019.
 Moreover, quarterly monitoring of environmental parameters is already being conducted by BIFPCL since February 2014.
 The results of the monitoring are being presented on a monthly basis to BHEL reflecting the compliance status of the environmental parameters along with the follow-up actions.